THINGS YOU NEED TO KNOW…

 1. Weekly auctions ALWAYS close starting at 8pm EST on Wednesday and new auctions start on Thursday at Midnight.
 You can watch the auction close on our LIVE CLOSE page, it’s a fun thing to do on Wednesday nights for many people.
 Even the consignors like to watch the auction close and place a few bids last minute.

 2. Pick ups are not flexible we are only here for pickup Friday and Saturday between 11am to 3pm.
-If you can’t pick up during the posted times you do have the option to pay for you items by INTERAC EMAIL MONEY TRANSFER (No buyers premium) or PAYPAL (for credit card payments – Add 6% buyers premium) and we will give you ONE additional week to pick up your items.
+If you can’t pick up during the posted times you do have the option to pay for you items by INTERAC EMAIL MONEY TRANSFER or PAYPAL and we will give you ONE additional week to pick up your items.
 You will be billed storage and handling fees on any items or lot of items of 2.00 per week per sq foot.
 Open a support ticket if paying online for details on how to make a payment by Interac or request a paypal invoice.

 3. Late payments (Lots not paid for within 3 days) will be charged 10.00 per lot, our consignors do not get paid till you pay for your items so it is unfair to them if you do not pay for your items on time.
 If you are late paying by more then 1 days your account will be suspended from bidding.
 Also after 1 week late the items will be offered to the runner up bidder or re-list the item if they wish so you may loose your item and still be required to pay lost commissions for breach of contract in the amount of 30% or 4.00 per lot whichever is higher plus a late fee of 10.00 per lot late fees and any storage and handling fees to reactivate your account.